Guitar Build Process

 1/8" bolts - will use brass nuts and bolts

-Drill first in corners of port cover as guide, from outside inwards
+Using aluminium corner-hole guide, drill first in corners of port cover, from outside inwards

 use a sharp drill bit